apache/airflow/BREEZE.rst

                  3.6 3.7

   -a, --install-airflow-version <INSTALL_AIRFLOW_VERSION>
-          If specified, installs airflow directly from PIP released version.
+          If specified, installs Airflow directly from PIP released version.
 This happens at image building time in production image and at container entering time for CI image.
 One of:

                  1.10.10 1.10.9 1.10.8 1.10.7 1.10.6 1.10.5 1.10.4 1.10.3 1.10.2 master v1-10-test

   -t, --install-airflow-reference <INSTALL_AIRFLOW_REFERENCE>
-          If specified, installs airflow directly from reference in GitHub.
+          If specified, installs Airflow directly from reference in GitHub.
 This happens at image building time in production image and at container entering time for CI image.

   -I, --production-image